Yikez978/r2d2/README.md

 The old script could not be used so I started over and r2d2 is the result of that effort.
 A friend and former coworker encouraged me to publish it.
 He took over the care and feeding of r2d2 when I left that esteemed position.
-He has even ported it to Powershell and has graciously provided it (soon to be) here as well.
+He has even ported it to Powershell and has graciously provided it here as well.